sbnguah/MedStatsBook/_book/Descriptive-Statistics-Continuous.md

 ### Single continuous variable

-#### Measures of Central tendency & Dispersion
+#### Measures of Central Tendency & Dispersion

-These include mean and median and displayed below
+These include mean and median and are displayed below

 ```r